21 Types of Insects in the Amazon Rainforest

 This beetle is nocturnally active in the rainforest, like many of the other insects that live there.

-It is typically able to keep a high internal body temperature, mainly while foraging, even though it consumes the sap from particular trees and ripening fruits that have fallen to the ground.
+It can typically maintain a high internal body temperature, mainly while foraging, even though it consumes sap from particular trees and ripens fruits that have fallen to the ground.

 15. Lantern Fly